Information last updated: May 10, 2020

 - April 15 – Use of protective face masks and gloves is made mandatory in all public places.

 - March 31 – Decree declaring a State of Health Alarm (effective from 1 April for a 14-day period), which enacts the closure of land, maritime and air borders, mandatory 14-day quarantine for travelers from countries affected, puts in place a stay-at-home order (except for work, health & essential goods), suspends gatherings of more than 10 people, christenings, academic activities and collective transportation services, creates a Special Fund (counting with voluntary contributions) and of a Novel Coronavirus Surveillance Technical Committee within the Ministry of Health.
 It also mandates the closure of all non-essential shops and establishments.
-These measures have since been extended twice, once until April 30 and then until May 15.
-In addition to these, the Government expands emergency health spending, creates the Public Social Guarantees Programme, and puts in place tax and economic measures to strengthen the national system of social protection and support to SMEs.
+These measures have since been extended twice, once until April 30 and then until June 15.
+In addition to these, the Government has expanded emergency health spending, created the Public Social Guarantees Programme, and put in place tax and economic measures to strengthen the national system of social protection and support to SMEs.

 - April 3 – Ban on domestic flights and on movement between districts.
 7 March – The Bank of Central African States announces a set of monetary easing measures.

 - March 26 – The government declares a state of emergency and tightens lockdown measures.

 - March 13: Declaration of a National State of Alarm, which includes the creation of a special emergency fund (government’s contribution of $8 million), the closure of land borders with Cameroon and Gabon and suspension of all commercial international flights.
 Additionally, embassies no longer issue visas and mandatory 14-day quarantine for individuals arriving from any country affected are made mandatory.